jonathan-grossman/Appendices/README.md

 ### Online Appendix for

-## *How Can We Do Better?
+## *Can We Do Better?
 Replication and Online Appendices in Political Science*

 by REDACTED